MarkoBL/Rosi/README.md

 Associate the `.rosi` file extension with **Rosi**.
 Look at this [tutorial](https://www.digitaltrends.com/computing/how-to-change-file-associations/) and select the *rosi.exe* in the last step.

+> Side note: We use **Rosi** on desktop computers for automation to help the users get their stuff done faster (generate reports, process Excel sheets, etc).
+We usually put all the script files into a readonly network share and the users just have to double click on the correct `.rosi` file.
+No need to build and deploy binary files to individual computers (what a nightmare), it is 100% independent from the users operating system and we still get the native speed of the .NET Core framework.
+We only replace the script files on the network share and we're done.

 ## Running

 ### Command Line